kiepczi/MLST_MicroSoc/README.md

 ## **Overview**
-Welecome to MLST_MicroSoc_2022 repository and thank you for expressing your interest in our reserach! :wave: :microscope: :woman_technologist: :man_technologist: :dna: :microscope:
+Welecome to MLST_MicroSoc_2022 repository and thank you for expressing your interest in our reserach! :wave: :microscope: :relaxed: :woman_technologist:

 This is the repository where you can find supplementary data for poster presented at the Microbiology Society Annual Conference 2022.